Algebraic geometry and cohomology in mixed characteristic

 Funding

 Some support is available for reimbursing participants’ lodging and travel expenses.
 This support is primarily for students and postdocs.
-Decisions will be made by 28 February 2023.
+Decisions were to be made by 28 February 2023, but will be a few days late; they will be sent out on 13 March 2023.

 Lodging